JesseTG/awesome-qt/CONTRIBUTING.md

 - Indent everything with four spaces.
 - The pull request should have a useful title and description.
 - New categories or improvements to the existing categorization are welcome, but should be done in a separate pull request.
+- Use HTTPS links, where possible.
+- No trailing slashes in links, please.

 Thank you for your contribution!